 6. Shut down your PC after the cloning progress finishes.
 Power on your machine and keep tapping a specific key (Del or F2) to enter the boot startup.
 If you do not know which key to press, just press Esc.
 It will give you the full menu, and then you can select BIOS Setup.

 7. You’ll find Legacy/UEFI boot under the Boot tab.
 Just disable UEFI and enable Legacy.
 Press F10 to save the changes and exit.
 Restart your computer then.

 In case you don’t have an USB-to-SATA cable, AOMEI Backupper also provides a way to backup UEFI GPT disk and then restore to MBR SSD.
-This powerful software even allows you to restore system image to a different new computer with dissimilar hardware with the assist of Dissimilar Hardware Restore feature.
-Here comes the brief step.
+Here comes the brief steps.

 1. Backup system drive by clicking Backup and then System Backup (or Disk Backup accordingly).

 All system-related drives are selected by default.
 Choose the destination path here.
 You have choices to backup system to USB flash drive, external drive, NAS, network share, etc. Click Start Backup and wait for it completes.